Rockettes’ 14 Favorite Holiday Movie MomentsH

 The impetuous for the entire telling of Edward Scissorhands is a grandmother explaining the origins of snow, and this icy moment of Winona Ryder twirling her heart out underneath Edward’s creation sure does make a strong case for the fluffy stuff.
 As Edward works on his latest creation Kim notices that his work creates a flurry of its own, and the Floridian takes a moment to relish in its beauty.

 Why We Picked It: “This scene is so beautiful.
-It reminds me the finale number in the Christmas Spectacular called “Snow” where each Rockette is a unique snowflake.
+It reminds me of the finale number in the Christmas Spectacular called “Snow” where each Rockette is a unique snowflake.
 Also, the fact that something so beautiful as the falling ice and the angelic ice sculpture is being produced from someone so odd like Edward Scissorhands is a perfect message for the holidays.
 Out of anything, there can come beauty.” —Rockette Alicia L.